Dave Leworthy

-David Leworthy (born 22 October 1962) is a retired English footballer who played as a centre forward.
+David Leworthy (born 22 October 1962) is an English retired footballer who played as a centre forward.

 Career

 Leworthy started his career with his hometown club Portsmouth.
 After spending 9 years with Pompey, from the age of 10, he moved to Non-League Fareham Town where his prolific goalscoring record there earned him a dream move to Tottenham Hotspur.
 Leworthy made his Spurs debut in the North London derby, against arch rivals Arsenal, that ended in a 2–0 defeat at White Hart Lane in front of a crowd of 40,399 on 17 April 1985.
 He played alongside the likes of Glenn Hoddle, Ossie Ardillies, Graham Roberts and Steve Perryman and went on to make a further ten appearances in total, scoring 4 goals.

 In December 1985, Leworthy moved to fellow First Division side Oxford Utd for a transfer fee of £200,000.
 He spent 4 years at the club and made 37 appearances, scoring 8 goals - most notably against Manchester United.
 Following a loan spell at Shrewsbury Town, he then moved to Reading in 1989 where he would spend 3 years.
 He was loaned to Colchester Utd towards the end of the 1990/1991 season, scoring 4 goals in 9 appearances and helping the U's to a 2nd-place finish in the Vauxhall Conference as runners-up to Barnet.

 Leworthy returned to the Vauxhall Conference the following season with Farnborough Town, following a permanent switch from Reading ahead of the 1991/1992 season.
 Leworthy had a couple of very successful seasons at Cherrywood Road and finished the 1992/1993 season as the Vauxhall Conference top goalscorer with 32 League goals (39 in all competitions) despite the club being relegated.
 He remained in the division following Farnborough's relegation and was sold to newly promoted Dover Athletic in a move that saw the non-league transfer record broken when the Kent club paid £50,000 for his services.
 Leworthy continued his prolific goalscoring exploits at Crabble and scored 86 times in a total of 158 appearances.
-He netted all four goals in Dover's 4–3 win over Woking in February 1996 and, ironically, netted a hat-trick in the very same fixture the following season, just seven months later, which ended in 5–1 victory for Dover in September 1996.
+He netted all four goals in Dover's 4–3 win over Woking in February 1996, and netted a hat-trick in the very same fixture the following season, just seven months later, which ended in 5–1 victory for Dover in September 1996.